ghacupha/erp-system/erp-client/README.md

 ### Packaging as jar

-To build the final jar and optimize the finerp application for production, run:
+To build the final jar and optimize the finErp application for production, run:

 ```
+./mvnw -Pprod clean verify
 ```

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

 ```
+java -jar target/*.jar
 ```

-Then navigate to [http://localhost:](http://localhost:) in your browser.
+Then navigate to [http://localhost:8790](http://localhost:8790) in your browser.

 Refer to [Using JHipster in production][] for more details.